cyxx/REminiscence/README.txt

 Compiling:
 ----------

 Update the defines in the Makefile if needed.
-The SDL and zlib libraries are required.
+The SDL, zlib and modplug libraries are required.

 Data Files: